zhanggen6/gin-session/README.md

 go get https://github.com/zhanggen6/gin-session

 # Contributing
-You can help to deliver a better one, check out things you can do
+You can help to deliver a better one, check out things you can do.